SammyCui/Biased-unbiased-websites-classification/README.md

-# Determine whether the news headlines are real or fake
+Determine whether the news headlines contains real or fake contents.